mohamedosman1111111-lgtm/python-form-zero-to-hero/README.md

 # python-form-zero-to-hero
-i has started python coures and starts to take basics here is 10 problems that saw the contect i learned and what i can do its Include
+<br>i has started python coures and starts to take basics <br>
+**here is 10 problems that saw the contect i learned and what i can do** its Include
 Loops(for and while)
 Functions